ftacchini/flexible-core/docs/guides/logging.md

 DEBUG: Response sent {"requestId":"1764974867385-x09e","statusCode":200}
 ```

+> **See it in action:** Run the tests in [flexible-example-app/integ-test.spec.ts](../../../flexible-example-app/test/integration-test/integ-test.spec.ts) with ConsoleLoggerModule to see the complete request lifecycle logging.

 ### X-Request-ID Header Support

 If a client sends an `X-Request-ID` header, that ID will be used throughout the request lifecycle: